 I held management positions in universities and TAFE (Technical and Further Education) institutes in Australia for 28 years, starting my career as a Graduate Clerk in a faculty at Griffith University in Brisbane.

 I then worked at La Trobe University, Footscray College of TAFE, Chisholm Institute of Technology and Monash University (following a merger), Swinburne University of Technology and finally Victoria University.
 Read the details in my Resume.

 During that career, I managed large faculties and university planning units, and spent a fair bit of time in central governance and student administration units.
-I designed and led major change processes including organisational restructuring, process and functional reviews, developed and managed university planning and quality frameworks, and worked with staff to develop positive and supportive work cultures.
+I designed and led major change processes including organisational restructuring, process and functional reviews, developed and managed university planning and quality frameworks, managed quality systems and audits and worked with staff to develop positive and supportive work cultures.